IreneMengj/Mysql/JVM.md

 If the JVM cannot find enough contiguous free space in the heap to satisfy the allocation request, it will throw an OutOfMemoryError.
 This can happen if the program has a memory leak or if it simply allocates more memory than the available heap space.

 Heap memory overflow in the JVM can cause the program to crash or behave unpredictably.
 To prevent this error, developers can optimize their code to minimize memory usage and use tools like profilers and memory analyzers to detect and fix memory leaks.
-The JVM also provides several command-line options that can be used to adjust the heap size and allocation parameters to better suit the needs of the program.
+The JVM also provides several command-line options that can be used to adjust the heap size and allocation parameters to better suit the needs of the program.<br>

+<b>Method Area</b><br>